ppadovani/KibanaNestedSupportPlugin/README.md

 ## Index Pattern Management ##

 Adding support to an indedPattern requires that the indexPattern be defined first using the normal Kibana management application.
-Once the indexPattern has been created, selecte the new 'Nested Fields' management section:
+Once the indexPattern has been created, select the new 'Nested Fields' management section:

 ![Nested Fields management seciont](kibana-nested/nested-management.png)